-- Account — name of the primary account record associated with the Opportunity
+Account — the name of the primary account record associated with the Opportunity

-- Due in Step — a dropdown selection of ranges that represent the number of days (or number of days overdue) before it should be moved to the next step of the process.
+Due in Step — a dropdown selection of ranges that represent the number of days (or the number of days overdue) before it should be moved to the next step of the process.

 NOTE: You can select any number of preset filter fields, however, by doing so, ALL the criteria would need to be met on an individual Opportunity in order for it to appear in your view.

 For example, if you select "Owner = Rhonda Kupfer" as well as "Ranking = 4 stars", you will only see Opportunities owned by Rhonda which are ALSO ranked at 4 stars when you apply the filter.